mulatmek/process-monitor-service/READme.md

 ## Configuration
 Define the processes you want to monitor in a `config.json` file in the same directory as `app.py`.
 Example:

+### Process names across operating systems:

+The processes list must match the actual process names as they appear on the target os.

+##### on Linux/macOS, process names do not include .exe (e.g., chrome, python).
 ```json
 {
   "sampling_interval": 5,